sylvainduval/dynamic-db-bundle/README.md

 ## Todo

 ### Global:
-- Test First level query classes (TableQueryGenerator, FieldQueryGenerator)
 - Improve exceptions and add query context in it

 ### MySQL / MariaDB:
 - Foreign keys contraints
-- autoincrement UNIQUE instead of PRIMARY KEY
+- autoincrement UNIQUE, not only PRIMARY KEY
 - Others database and table options
 - ENUM field type
 - DATE and DATETIME field: support option with timezone